S-Noah/zchess/README.md

 Zchess is a web application that allows 2 people to play chess restfully.

+### Requirements
+  - Node.js
+    - argon2 - Used to hash passwords and verify them.
+    - cors - Used to black/white list certain traffic.
+    - crypto - Used to generate secrets.
+    - express - Used to process requests, passed off to custom handlers.
+    - openssl - Used to create .pem certs to host HTTPS.
+    - jsonwebtoken - Used to sign and verify Auth Tokens.
+    - mysql2 - Database Wrapper.
+    - fs - Javascript Async FileSystem.

+### Installation
+  1. Clone repository from

 ### Backend
 - Uses `Node.js` and `MySQL`.
 Allows the user to RESTfully manipulate their:
   - Data Model in MYSQL: